Kyle Tucker: All-MLB Second Team (2021)

 Tucker authored a breakout season in 2021.
 From May 1 through the end of the season, he batted .320 and led the AL in on-base percentage, slugging and OPS.
-By hitting his 30th home run on October 3, Tucker became the third Astro to have hit 30 home runs in one season before turning age 25.
+On October 3, Tucker became the third Astro to have hit 30 home runs in one season before turning age 25.
 In September and October, he batted .346 with eight home runs, 20 runs scored, 19 RBIs, a .438 on-base percentage, and a .692 slugging percentage for a 1.130 OPS.
 He was awarded the AL Player of the Month for September, his first career monthly award.

-In his first full, unshortened, major league season, Tucker reached career-highs in nearly every offensive category, batting .294/.359./.557/.917, with 37 doubles, 30 home runs, 92 RBIs, 14 stolen bases, 282 total bases, and 147 OPS+ in 140 games played.
-He ranked ninth in the AL in batting, third in slugging percentage and OPS, fifth in doubles and OPS+, and tenth in Wins Above Replacement (5.7 WAR, per Baseball-Reference).
-He was named as a Gold Glove finalist in right field with +11 Defensive Runs Saved (DRS), tied with Joey Gallo and Aaron Judge for second place behind Adolis García.
-Tucker was announced as a finalist for the Silver Slugger Award for outfielders on October 25, 2021; the three outfielder winners were Teoscar Hernández, Judge and Cedric Mullins Tucker received his first selection as a Sporting News AL All-Star at outfield, and to the All-MLB Second Team.
+In his first full, unshortened, major-league season, Tucker reached career-highs in nearly every offensive category, batting .294/.359./.557/.917, with 37 doubles, 30 home runs, 92 RBIs, 14 stolen bases, 282 total bases, and 147 OPS+ in 140 games played.
+He ranked ninth in the AL in batting, third in slugging percentage and OPS, fifth in doubles and OPS+, and 10th in Wins Above Replacement (5.7 WAR, per Baseball-Reference).
+He was a Gold Glove finalist in right field with +11 Defensive Runs Saved (DRS), tied with Joey Gallo and Aaron Judge for second place behind Adolis García.
+Tucker was announced as a finalist for the Silver Slugger Award for outfielders on October 25, 2021; the three outfielder winners were Teoscar Hernández, Judge, and Cedric Mullins Tucker received his first selection as a Sporting News AL All-Star at outfield, and to the All-MLB Second Team.

 In Game 4 of the 2021 American League Division Series (ALDS) against the Chicago White Sox on October 12, Tucker stole second and third base in the fourth inning to become the first Astro to steal two bases in the same inning of a postseason game.
-He slashed .279/.333/.541 in 61 postseason at bats, stole five bases, hit four home runs, and led both leagues in postseason RBIs with fifteen.
+He slashed .279/.333/.541 in 61 postseason at bats, stole five bases, hit four home runs, and led both leagues in postseason RBIs with 15.